joaohenggeler/eternal-wanderer/Source/README.md

 * `tumblr_access_token`: the token obtained in the [setup guide](#setup-guide). **Must be changed before publishing on Tumblr.**

 * `tumblr_access_token_secret`: the token secret obtained in the [setup guide](#setup-guide). **Must be changed before publishing on Tumblr.**

-* `tumblr_max_retries`: the maximum amount of times to retry a Tumblr API request when an unexpected error occurs.

-* `tumblr_retry_wait`: how long to wait before retrying a Tumblr API request (in seconds).

 * `tumblr_max_status_length`: the maximum amount of characters in a Tumblr post.
 This should be set to the current Tumblr character limit.